 We are at the start of an exciting journey to help build a best-in-class apparel manufacturing industry in Ethiopia.
-To start, we have convened a private-public collaboration with suppliers, the Ethiopian government and donor groups to establish an industrial park in Hawassa, a small city in southern Ethiopia.
+We helped convene a private-public collaboration with key suppliers, the Ethiopian and local governments, and donor groups to establish an industrial park in Hawassa, a small city in southern Ethiopia.
 Our collective vision is that Hawassa Industrial Park (“HIP”) will be a win-win development opportunity, both for sub-Saharan Africa and for the apparel industry.
 To make this happen, we are working with partners that share our values and drawing on lessons learned in other sourcing regions.
 At every step, we are sensitive to the challenges and conscious of the responsibilities inherent in industrializing a predominantly agricultural region.

 Our long-term vision is to develop a truly integrated vertical supply chain comprising all stages of apparel production, from growing cotton to dyeing fabrics to sewing the final garments.
 In order to minimize impacts on the environment, it is vital that we use sustainable energy and ensure sufficient water supplies for both our operations and local communities.

 With our partners, we are taking a unique approach to investment in the local communities around HIP by addressing potential challenges from the start, rather than retrofitting solutions.
-With the support of Development Finance International, an independent consultant, we are bringing public and private donors to the table, matching them with sustainable development projects near the park.
-In this way, donors will be able to play an active role in ensuring that local impacts are managed responsibly, and that the infrastructure is in place for HIP’s operations to run smoothly.
+With the support of Development Finance International, an independent consultant, we brought public and private donors to the table, matching them with sustainable development projects near the park.
+In this way, donors are able to play an active role in ensuring that local impacts are managed responsibly and that the infrastructure is in place for HIP’s operations to run smoothly.
 We believe this collaborative model could be a blueprint for future development in sub-Saharan Africa and beyond.

 Some of the projects already in motion include vocational and life skills training, transport infrastructure and waste management systems.
 These initiatives build on our experience supporting sustainable supply chain projects around the world.
 Ultimately, by helping local communities to develop valuable skills, we aim to contribute toward a sustainable economy in Ethiopia.

 "Our ambition to create a vertical, scalable and sustainable venture in Ethiopia has guided every action.
-We set out to learn from social and environmental challenges in other production countries, and establish an operation we can be proud of."
+We set out to learn from social and environmental challenges in other production countries and to establish an operation of which we can be proud."

 - Mark Green